THE DIFFERENCE ENBREL® CAN MAKE

 *Medsafe approved, but not funded by PHARMAC

-Some patients may feel better within one to two weeks after beginning Enbrel.
-Most patients experience the maximum benefit of Enbrel within three months.
-For almost 20 years, Enbrel has been used to successfully treat and control the symptoms of rheumatoid arthritis in patients.
+Some patients may feel better within 1 to 2 weeks after beginning Enbrel®.
+Most patients experience the maximum benefit of Enbrel® within three months.
+For over two decades, Enbrel® has been used to successfully treat and control the symptoms of rheumatoid arthritis in patients.

 TNF is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF often plays a part in causing the painful swelling and redness around your joints in rheumatological conditions or the raised lesions on your skin in psoriasis.

 Your body has a number of ways that it can naturally try to reduce the amount of TNF.
 If they work, then you will have less pain and inflammation in your joints, or fewer lesions on your skin.
 If not, your symptoms will continue.

 Enbrel® is designed to mimic a naturally occurring process in your body.
 It works by helping to reduce TNF when there is too much around.
 It attaches to TNF and stops its activity.
 Although this can make it a little harder for you to fight off infections, the result is fewer problems with your joints and skin.

 Because rheumatoid arthritis is a chronic (long-term) ailment, you may need to go on taking Enbrel® for the foreseeable future and because everyone responds to treatment differently, it might be difficult for your doctor to say when you may see results.

 It is important to keep taking Enbrel® even if you are seeing improvement in your signs and symptoms.
 Always follow your Healthcare Professional’s advice to best monitor and manage your condition and contact them with any questions you have about Enbrel®.

 What results could I expect with Enbrel®?